Today, July 1, 2020, the provisional patent application comes into effect.

 CORA ATALA CUBELLS

-Lawyer at the Paris and Barcelona Bars, external DPO
+Lawyer admitted to the Paris and Barcelona Bars, external DPO

 Holder of a Master 2 in European and International Business Law from Paris Dauphine-PSL University (Paris IX)